General officer commanding

-General officer commanding (GOC) is the usual title given in the armies of the United Kingdom and the Commonwealth (and some other nations, such as Ireland) to a general officer who holds a command appointment.
+General officer commanding (GOC) is the usual title given in the armies of the United Kingdom and other Commonwealth countries (and some other nations, such as Ireland) to a general officer who holds a command appointment.

 Thus, a general might be the GOC British II Corps (a three-star appointment) or GOC British 7th Armoured Division (a two-star appointment).

 GOC-in-C

-A general officer heading a particularly large or important command, such as Middle East Command or the Allied Armies in Italy, may be called a general officer commanding-in-chief (GOC-in-C).
-The governor of the Imperial Fortress colony of Bermuda was also appointed commander-in-chief of the disproportionately-large Bermuda Garrison.
-From 1912, when Lieutenant-General Sir George Mackworth Bullock replaced the late Lieutenant-General Sir Frederick Walter Kitchener, through the Second World War, the military office was titled General Officer Commanding-in-Chief, Bermuda.
-GOC-in-Cs are usually one rank higher than a GOC with GOCs of corps-level formations reporting to them.
+A general officer heading a particularly large or important command, such as the commander of an army group or a large army, may be titled a general officer commanding-in-chief (GOC-in-C).
+In the British Army, this appointment is typically held by a lieutenant general or higher rank, with GOCs of corps-level formations reporting to them.

 Usage in the Indian Army

-General Officer Commanding-in-Chief

-The army commanders who head the training and operational commands of the Indian Army hold the title of General Officer Commanding-in-Chief, abbreviated as GOC-in-C. There are seven appointments currently:
+The army commanders who head the training and operational commands of the Indian Army hold the title of general officer commanding-in-chief (GOC-in-C).
+There are currently seven appointments: